ValentinChanter/Tanky/README.md

     pnpm install
     ```

-3. Create and switch to your virtual environment
+3. Create and switch to your virtual environment.
+Note that the `dev` script uses the venv specifically located in `./venv`

     ```bash
     python -m venv venv